Jud Süß: Distribution

 In 1983, the Los Angeles-based neo-Nazi National Socialist League under Russell Veh stirred controversy in the United States when it attempted mass distribution of Jud Süß.
 The NSL was actively involved in the distribution of Nazi propaganda films in America, including Triumph of the Will.

-Following the restoration of copyright under the Uruguay Round Agreements Act, the film is currently held by the F. W. Murnau Foundation.
-The Foundation only permits screenings of the film when accompanied by an introduction explaining the historical context and the intended impact.
-Distribution, sale and screening of the film are forbidden in Germany and Austria.
-Sale of the DVD is also prohibited in France and Italy.
+The film is currently held by the F. W. Murnau Foundation.
+The foundation only permits screenings of the film when accompanied by an introduction explaining the historical context and the intended impact.

 In July 2008, the film was publicly screened in Budapest by Sándor and Tibor Gede, Hungarian right-wing extremists. without the permission and consent of the Murnau Foundation.
 The Murnau Foundation protested to the Hungarian government through diplomatic channels.

 The film is available for sale on VHS from Facets.

-The film has been available for sale on VHS in the United States at least since 1983 (the copyright date on a commercially marketed video cassette).
-In 2008, a digitally restored subtitled DVD became generally available online with commentary by film historian Eric Rentschler.

 Analysis

 Historical accuracy

 Although the film claimed to be "historically accurate", the plot presents only a few historically accurate details and significantly departs from the historical record on a number of key points.
 Some of these departures were based on the Feuchtwanger novel and the Mendes' film adaptation of it; others were introduced by Goebbels and Harlan.
 According to Wallace, it is generally recognized that the narratives of both films are only loosely related by being rooted in the same "chapter of Wurttemberg history".

 Joseph Süß Oppenheimer did serve Duke Karl Alexander as a court Jew.
 When the duke died suddenly, Süß was, in fact, brought to trial and subsequently executed in an iron cage more or less as depicted in the film.
 Haggith and Newman assert that much of the rest of Harlan's film is "pure invention."
 For example, the film presents the grounds for Süß's execution as being abuse of power and sexual relations with a Christian woman.
 According to Shay Hazkani, these accusations are not mentioned in any of the historical essays about the real Süß.